hy-ng/HComp-web/submit.md

 Submitted papers must be written in English, formatted according to AAAI Format guidelines, and submitted as a single PDF file (embedding all required fonts).
 The paper should be no more than 3 pages in length including all figures and references.

 ## SUBMISSION GUIDELINES
-Submit your paper via this form: [https://tinyurl.com/8ydrf4hj](https://tinyurl.com/8ydrf4hj).
+Submit your information via this form: [https://tinyurl.com/2ax2zjxw](https://tinyurl.com/2ax2zjxw).

 ## SELECTION CRITERIA
 All graduate students are invited to participate in the call.
-Submissions will be evaluated based on the research summary that is submitted in terms of quality and merit.
-We will also consider where the student is in their academic career.
-We will favor students who might benefit the most from participating in the consortium.
+Submissions to Colleague Participation mode  will be evaluated based on the research summary that is submitted in terms of quality and merit and where the student is in their academic career.
+We will favor students who might benefit the most from participating in the consortium as colleagues.
+Students interested in participating in the consortium as audience members only need to complete their online form: [https://tinyurl.com/2ax2zjxw](https://tinyurl.com/2ax2zjxw).

 ## IMPORTANT DATES
 - August 2nd 2021  – Submission deadline (Midnight anywhere on earth)
-- August 30th, 2021 – Notification date
+- August 30th 2021 – Notification date
 - September 19th 2021- Camera-ready deadline
-- Nov 14th 2021– Consortium
+- November 14th 2021– Consortium

 ## GRADUATE CONSORTIUM CHAIRS
 - Saiph Savage (Northeastern University & UNAM)
 - David Sarne (Bar-Ilan University)

-Write questions or comments to: saiph@uw.edu, david.sarne@gmail.com
+Write questions or comments to: s.savage@northeastern.edu, david.sarne@gmail.com

 # CALL FOR CROWDCAMP
 {:.sub-page-header}